21isenough/LightningATM/docs/guide/add_on_zero2.md

 ### 3. First start and first settings

-Nach dem Start des Zero 2 und ein paar Minuten Wartezeit kann du dich wie im Kapitel [sd card and wifi](/docs/guide/sdcard_and_wifi.md) beschrieben einloggen.
-- Das Passwort ändern und bitte merken!

 After starting the Zero 2 and waiting a few minutes.
 Then you can log in as described in the [sd card and wifi](/docs/guide/sdcard_and_wifi.md) chapter.

-- Change the password and please remember!
+- Change the password and remember it!

 		$ passwd